matthewreagan/TerrainMesh3D/README.md

 # TerrainMesh

 **TerrainMesh** is a [SCNNode](https://developer.apple.com/reference/scenekit/scnnode) subclass which aims to simplify the creation of custom **SceneKit** geometry for triangle meshes.
+It also provides built-in support/example APIs for deformation and manipulation of the mesh.

-It was created as a simple / fun exploratory demonstration of deformable SceneKit terrain, which can be manipulated on a per-vertex basis.
+It was created as a simple / fun exploratory demonstration of deformable SceneKit terrain.

 ## Related Article

-For a more in-depth explanation of this class and how to use custom geometry with SceneKit, see the blog post here: [http://sound-of-silence.com](http://sound-of-silence.com)
+For a more in-depth explanation of this class and how to use custom geometry with SceneKit, see the blog post here: [http://sound-of-silence.com](http://sound-of-silence.com/?article=20161108)

 ## Performance